sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

 	_Creating a new resource_

 4. A panel is displayed with different options.
 You can choose one of the options to create a new resource.
-Click the **Web + mobile** button to see all the available options.
+Click the **Web + mobile** category to see all the available options.

 	![Displaying every resource type](Images/displaying-resource-types.png?raw=true)

 	_Displaying every resource type_

-	On the next screen, you get all the available options for Web and Mobile Apps.
-Click on the Azure Marketplace.
+	On the next screen, you get all the available options for Web, Mobile Apps and other Azure App Service Apps.
+Click on the **Azure Marketplace**.
 You can find ready to use templates.

 	![Azure Marketplace](Images/web-mobile-apps-options.png?raw=true)

 	_Azure Marketplace_

-5. Scroll down until you find the **Web app +SQL** option and then click it.
+5. Scroll down until you find the **Web app + SQL** option and then click it.

 	![Selecting Web App](Images/selecting-website-sql.png?raw=true)